Everything you ever wanted to know (and more)...

 Arthur Murray Dance Studio - Coquitlam/Tri-Cities

-From a new dance studio with zero students we have grown into one of the busiest and most successful of the 20+ Arthur Murray Dance Studios in the country.
+From our start as a new dance studio with zero students we have grown into one of the busiest and most successful of the 20+ Arthur Murray Dance Studios in the country.
 To see pictures of us building our first dance facility check out the Original Dance Studio Build-out Photos (Port Coquitlam - 2004).

 We also have an archived version of the photo albums from our original website with dance party photos all the way back to our very beginnings as a dance studio in 2004: Archived Dance Photos December 2004 to November 2014